-The Bonneville Power Administration is a federal nonprofit agency based in the Pacific Northwest.
+The Bonneville Power Administration is a federal nonprofit power marketing administration based in the Pacific Northwest.
 Although BPA is part of the U.S. Department of Energy, it is self-funding and covers its costs by selling its products and services.
-BPA markets wholesale electrical power from 31 federal hydro projects in the Columbia River Basin, one nonfederal nuclear plant and several other small nonfederal power plants.
+BPA markets wholesale electrical power from 31 federal hydroelectric projects in the Northwest, one nonfederal nuclear plant and several small nonfederal power plants.
 The dams are operated by the U.S. Army Corps of Engineers and the Bureau of Reclamation.
 The nonfederal nuclear plant, Columbia Generating Station, is owned and operated by Energy Northwest, a joint operating agency of the state of Washington.
 BPA provides about 28 percent of the electric power used in the Northwest and its resources — primarily hydroelectric — make BPA power nearly carbon free.

-As part of its responsibilities, BPA promotes energy efficiency, renewable resources and new technologies that improve its ability to deliver on its mission.
-It also funds regional efforts to protect and rebuild fish and wildlife populations affected by hydroelectric power development in the Columbia River Basin.
+BPA promotes energy efficiency, renewable resources and new technologies that improve its ability to deliver on its mission.
+It also funds regional efforts to protect and rebuild fish and wildlife populations affected by hydropower development in the Columbia River Basin.

-BPA is committed to providing public service and seeks to make its decisions in a manner that provides opportunities for input from all stakeholders.
-In its vision statement, BPA dedicates itself to providing high system reliability, low rates consistent with sound business principles, environmental stewardship and accountability
+BPA is committed to public service and seeks to make its decisions in a manner that provides opportunities for input from all stakeholders.
+In its vision statement, BPA dedicates itself to providing high system reliability, low rates consistent with sound business principles, environmental stewardship and accountability.